What we know about Boulder officer Eric Talley, killed in King Soopers shooting

 BOULDER, Colo.
-(KDVR) — One of the first Boulder police officers to arrive at the scene of the King Soopers shooting on Monday lost his life in the line of duty.
+(KDVR) — One of the first Boulder police officers to arrive at the scene of the King Soopers shooting on Monday was killed in the line of duty.
 Eric Talley, 51, was among the 10 people killed when a suspect opened fire at the grocery store.

 Talley had been with the department since 2010.
 Those who knew him told FOX31 he was a family man.